Championing Systems Change

-Understand the key success factors, resource needs, and risks in multi-stakeholder collaboration so you can more confidentially invest both financially and reputationally in the work
+Understand the key success factors, resource needs, and risks in systems change initiatives so you can more confidentially invest both financially and reputationally in the work

 Effectively manage the creative tension between your institution’s needs and goals and those of other stakeholders

 Identify and manage your own role, goals, needs, and interests as a sponsor and key influencer of the work